Double-oxygeN/tinamou/README.md

 ## How to Make Scenes

-All you have to do first in order to make a scene is extend `TBaseScene`.
+All you have to do first in order to make a scene is extend `BaseScene`.

 ```nim
 # Example